Privacy Policy

 The short version.
 Occlira runs on your computer.
 Your documents, spreadsheets, emails, audio and the personal data inside them are processed locally and are never sent to us or anyone else — there is no account and no cloud processing of your files.
 The only personal data we handle is what’s needed to sell and support a license and to run this website.
 This policy explains that.
 For the full technical picture of how the app works on your device and the network calls it makes, see Data & Privacy Practices.

-This Privacy Policy describes how Grigorii Moskalev (“we”, “us”, “our”), the data controller, processes personal data in connection with the Occlira desktop application and the website at https://occlira.com.
+This Privacy Policy describes how Grigorii Moskalev (“we”, “us”, “our”), the data controller, processes personal data in connection with the Occlira desktop application, its browser extension and Word add-in, and the website at https://occlira.com.
 You can reach us at [email protected].
 It is written to be clear and honest and is not legal advice.

 1. Your files are processed on your device, not by us